 The evolution of the spread offense is upon us, and offenses in football are moving faster than ever.
 Communicating with picture boards and hand signals is a common theme among spread offenses.
 Why do they use picture boards and hand signals?

-Teams use picture boards and hand signals in football to communicate faster to multiple players, and it gives the coaches more flexibility to make adjustments to the play call in real time.
+Teams use picture boards and hand signals in football to communicate more quickly with multiple players, giving coaches more flexibility to make real-time adjustments to the play call.
 Instead of huddling, teams can look to the sideline, see a picture or hand signal, and know exactly what play is called.

-Coaches are innovating every way they communicate to the quarterback and the offense.
+Coaches are innovating every chance they get to communicate with the quarterback and the offense.

 This blog will look at how coaches use hand signals and picture boards to relay plays from the sideline.